Why is my dog sad?

 At home, it promotes calm and relaxation.

 There are some relaxation exercises for dogs that, in addition to strengthening our bond with our best friend, are very effective for dogs who suffer from stress and anxiety.
-Of course, we must be consistent and perform them on a daily basis for them to be truly effective and have a positive impact on the dog.
+Of course, we must be consistent and perform them daily for them to be truly effective and have a positive impact on the dog.

 Enhances the quality of daily walks and exercise.